 Insurance premiums are one of those things that often feel like a “necessary evil” of modern life.
-Evil in that it can be expensive (though not always the case!), taking up a sizeable chunk of your expenses each year.
+Evil in that it can take up a sizeable chunk of your expenses each year.
 Yet, when you do need it, you are ever so glad you have it and are likely happy to have paid those premiums.

 Key insurance policies everyone should own

 There are many different types of insurance plans and policies, each with their own coverage terms, merits and purpose in your portfolio.
 These plans differ from individual to individual, and there isn't a set list of 'best insurance plans' for everyone.

 Here are, however, five of the most important insurance types that all working adults should consider in order to be adequately covered:

 This insurance will cover your hospital and surgical bills, as well as outpatient care in public or private hospitals.

 Life insurance plans comes as either Whole Life or Term Life, each of which has their own set of differences (and fervent supporters).
 In both cases, they provide a payout to your family in the unfortunate event of your passing.